graze/standards/README.md

 ## Logging

-1. Logs should be written to stderr and collected to a central store
+1. Logs should be written to stderr and externally collected.
-2. Application logs should be in [logfmt](https://brandur.org/logfmt) format in development and production
+2. Application logs should be in [logfmt](https://brandur.org/logfmt) format in development, and json when it is being collected into a log store.

   ```
   msg="Request finished" tag=request_finish status=200